Linuxfabrik/monitoring-plugins/check-plugins/journald-query/README.md

                       [--severity {warn,crit}] [--since SINCE] [--test TEST]
                       [--unit UNIT] [--user-unit USER_UNIT]

-Query the systemd journal and alert on any events found.
-For help on any of the journalctl-specific parameters, see `man journalctl`.
+Queries the systemd journal using journalctl and alerts when matching entries are found.
+Supports all journalctl filtering options such as --unit, --priority, --facility, --identifier, and --grep.
+Useful for monitoring specific log patterns in real time.
+Requires root or sudo.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --facility FACILITY   journalctl: Filter output by syslog facility.
-Takes a
+  --facility FACILITY   Filter output by syslog facility (passed to
-                        comma-separated list of numbers or facility names.
+                        journalctl).
+Takes a comma-separated list of numbers or facility names.
+Default: None.
-                        Default: None
   --identifier IDENTIFIER
-                        journalctl: Show messages for the specified syslog identifier.
-Default: None --ignore-pattern IGNORE_PATTERN
+                        Show messages for the specified syslog identifier (passed to journalctl).
+Default: None.
+  --ignore-pattern IGNORE_PATTERN
-                        Any line containing this case-sensitive pattern on the MESSAGE field will be ignored (repeating).
-So, unlike `journalctl`, you can easily use strings to ignore certain messages.
+                        Any line containing this case-sensitive string in the MESSAGE field will be ignored.
+Can be specified multiple times.
+Unlike journalctl, this allows easy string-based filtering.
   --ignore-regex IGNORE_REGEX
-                        Any line matching this Python regex on the MESSAGE field will be ignored (repeating).
-So, unlike `journalctl`, you can easily use a regex to ignore certain messages.
-Example: '(?i)linuxfabrik' for a
+                        Any line matching this Python regex on the MESSAGE field will be ignored.
+Can be specified multiple times.
+Example: `--ignore-regex='(?i)linuxfabrik'`.
-                        case-insensitive search for "linuxfabrik".
-  --priority PRIORITY   journalctl: Filter output by message priorities or
+  --priority PRIORITY   Filter output by message priorities or priority ranges
+                        (passed to journalctl).
+Default: emerg..err.
-                        priority ranges.
-Default: emerg..err --severity {warn,crit}
+  --severity {warn,crit}
+                        Severity for alerts when journalctl returns results.
+                        Default: warn.
-                        Severity for alerts if journalctl returns results.
-One of "warn" or "crit".
-Default: warn --since SINCE         journalctl: Start showing entries on or newer than the specified date.
-Default: >= -8h --test TEST           For unit tests.
-Needs "path-to-stdout-file,path-to- stderr-file,expected-retc".
+  --since SINCE         Show entries on or newer than the specified date
+                        (passed to journalctl).
+Default: -8h.
+  --test TEST           For unit tests.
+Needs "path-to-stdout-file,path-to-
+                        stderr-file,expected-retc".
-  --unit UNIT           journalctl: Show messages for the specified systemd
+  --unit UNIT           Show messages for the specified systemd unit
-                        unit UNIT|PATTERN.
-This parameter can be specified multiple times.
-Default: None --user-unit USER_UNIT
+                        UNIT|PATTERN (passed to journalctl).
+Can be specified multiple times.
+Default: None.
+  --user-unit USER_UNIT
-                        journalctl: Show messages for the specified user session unit.
-This parameter can be specified multiple times.
-Default: None
+                        Show messages for the specified user session unit (passed to journalctl).
+Can be specified multiple times.
+Default: None.
 ```